Megan Mackie: Early life and education

 She was a guest at the Pop!
 Con in Franklin Park, Illinois in 2017 and 2019, and she helped run the Bad Grammar Theater booth at Capricon in 2020.

 Personal life

 When Megan isn't writing, she likes to play board games, puzzle boxes, RPGs, and video games.
 She lives in Chicago with her husband and children, two dogs, two cats, and her mother in the apartment upstairs.
-She has become a personality at many comic conventions, recognizable by her iconic leather hat and engaging smile.
+She has become a personality at many comic conventions, recognizable by her iconic leather hat and smile.

 Career

 Megan Mackie self-published The Finder of the Lucky Devil, the first novel in her Lucky Devil series.
 She is the author of The Lucky Devil Series (urban fantasy/cyberpunk), the Dead World Series (Post Post Zombie Apocalypse), The Adventures of Pavlov’s Dog and Schrodinger’s Cat (Mid-grade science fiction) and the Working Mask series (wannabe superhero).
 Her other work can be found on the Yonder app, where she has published three web novels, Cookbooks and Demons (paranormal demon romance), Star Courier (speculative Firefly-like fiction), and Novantis (steampunk political intrigue with sky pirates—think Bridgerton meets Black Sails).

 Outside of her own series, she is a contributing writer for the RPGs Legendlore and Legendlore: Legacies by Onyx Path.